bcbrookman/homeops/docs/content/platform-layer.md

 ### Kubernetes

-[K3s](https://k3s.io) is currently the distribution used in my home infrastructure for its small footprint and simple deployment.
+[Talos](https://talos.dev) is my distribution of choice in for home infrastructure due to its minimal, hardened footprint, and low opoerational overhead.

-The K3s cluster is deployed on Debian virtual machines across each physical [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) server.
-The virtual machines for the cluster are provisioned using [Terraform](https://www.terraform.io/), and K3s is then installed and configured using Ansible (see [Tooling](#tooling) below).
+The Talos cluster is deployed as virtual machines across each physical [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) server.
+Both the VMs and Talos are installed and configured using [Terraform](https://www.terraform.io/) (see [Tooling](#tooling) below).

-The stable API endpoint IP address required for highly available K3s clusters is currently provided by a single [HAProxy](https://www.haproxy.org/) load balancer installed on the WAN [pfSense](https://www.pfsense.org/) firewall.
-This is only temporary during migration to a new cluster which will leverage a VIP feature instead.
+The stable API address required for highly available Talos clusters is provided by the VIP feature included with Talos.

-To avoid using more compute resources than necessary, each K3s node currently serves both K3s server (control plane) and K3s agent (worker) roles.
-However, this strategy may change in the future.
+To avoid using more compute resources than necessary, each Talos node currently serves both control plane and worker roles.

 ### PostgreSQL